wonderkind/stackdriver-logging/README.md

 ## Inject via the Service Container

-When stackdriver is not the default driver, you can get an instance of the Laravel logger with the stackdriver handler by injecting the `\Wonderkind\StackdriverLogging\LoggerInterface`.
+When stackdriver is not the default driver, you can get an (inherited) instance of the Laravel logger with the stackdriver handler by injecting the `\Wonderkind\StackdriverLogging\LoggerInterface`.

 ## Using the `Log` Facade